Which Food Hygiene or Food Safety Training?

 Food hygiene is an essential aspect of food safety.
 However, food safety includes much more than just hygiene controls.
 Although the training courses aim to teach food safety, they are commonly referred to as food hygiene courses, much like how people may use the term "hoovering" to describe vacuuming with a different brand.
 Therefore, despite the actual title of the course being Food Safety, the terms Food Safety and Food Hygiene have become interchangeable.

-Ensuring proper food safety training is crucial to equip food handlers with the necessary knowledge and skills to handle food safely, which in turn prevents foodborne illnesses and ensures the safety of consumers.
+Proper food safety training is crucial to equipping food handlers with the necessary knowledge and skills to handle food safely.
+This, in turn, prevents foodborne illnesses and ensures the safety of consumers.
 In the UK, various levels of food safety training are available, each designed to cater to specific roles within the industry.

 Level 1 Food Safety Training serves as the starting point, offering foundational knowledge suitable for anyone whose work involves contact with food.
 It covers essential principles, including personal hygiene, basic cleaning practices, and the prevention of cross-contamination, providing a crucial groundwork for all employees.